aneeshcheriank/Rust_Getting_Started/README.md

     ```
     fn main() {
         let result = devide(10.0, 0.0);
+        // to match the function outputs
         match result{
             Some(x) => println!("Result:{x}"),
             None => println!("Can't divide by Zero!"),
         }
     }

+    // the function return type is option
     fn devide(x:f32, y:f32)->Option<f32>{
         if y == 0.0{
             None
         } else {
+            // the division is wrapped in "Some"
             Some(x/y)
         }
     }